AnggaR96s/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Why did the house go to the doctor?
+It was having window panes.